Vatsy05/3D-Object-Detection/README.md

 ![SUNRGBD](https://img.shields.io/badge/SUN_RGB--D-Dataset-lightgrey?style=flat-square)
 ![ScanObjectNN](https://img.shields.io/badge/ScanObjectNN-Real%20World-success?style=flat-square)

-**3D Object Detection** is an end-to-end research project that traces the evolution of point-cloud deep learning — from the original PointNet classifier, through PointNet++ multi-scale variants with sim-to-real domain adaptation, into a **VoteNet 3D detector**, and culminating in a **60-class camera-simulated (2.5D) detector** with a **measured, mechanism-explained sim-to-engine transfer** on a military + furniture taxonomy that has not previously been assembled.
+**3D Object Detection** is an end-to-end research project that traces the evolution of point-cloud deep learning — from the original PointNet classifier, through PointNet++ multi-scale variants with sim-to-real domain adaptation, into a **VoteNet 3D detector**, and culminating in a **60-class camera-simulated (2.5D) detector** for furniture and military objects in indoor scenes.

-The project spans **ten research phases**: point-cloud classification on ModelNet40, sim-to-real study on ScanObjectNN, VoteNet detection on SUN RGB-D, a 27-class custom detector, a 60-class expansion, and finally a camera-simulation redesign that closes a diagnosed train/test distribution gap and validates transfer on a real render engine (BlenderProc).
+The project spans **ten research phases**: point-cloud classification on ModelNet40, a sim-to-real study on ScanObjectNN, VoteNet detection on SUN RGB-D, a 27-class custom detector, a 60-class taxonomy expansion, and finally a camera-simulation redesign that trains the detector on realistic single-viewpoint (2.5D) depth geometry — the same geometry a real depth sensor produces.

-Built with **PyTorch, PointNet, PointNet++ MSG, VoteNet, BlenderProc, trimesh, Open3D, and Plotly**.
+Built with **PyTorch, PointNet, PointNet++ MSG, VoteNet, trimesh, Open3D, and Plotly**.

 ---

 ## 🏆 Headline Result (Phase 10)

-A **60-class VoteNet** trained entirely on **camera-simulated 2.5D point clouds** — the same single-viewpoint geometry a real depth sensor produces — rather than the idealized full-surround clouds used in earlier phases.
+A **60-class VoteNet** trained entirely on **camera-simulated 2.5D point clouds** — single-viewpoint, self-occluded, sensor-noisy depth geometry, rather than the idealized full-surround clouds used in earlier phases.

 | Benchmark | Metric | Value |
 |---|---|---|